-There are a number of stops this day that, due to their natural splendor, are bound to defy the imagination, including the forest Hallormsstadaskogur, the lake Lagarfljot, the sweeping fjords of the East, and several charming fishing settlements.
+Due to their natural splendor, there are several stops this day that are bound to defy the imagination, including the forest Hallormsstadaskogur, the lake Lagarfljot, the sweeping fjords of the East, and several charming fishing settlements.

 Tonight, you will stay in accommodations in the Eastfjords area.